ntuiraoul1/Login-application/README.md

 # Login-application
-This is a login form done with HTML, CSS which prompts the userto enter his cridentials.
+This is a login form done with HTML, CSS which prompts the userto enter his cridentials Concerning the colors used, we have green and white